-Figure 7-20 shows how a message thread or conversation looks inside the Messenger app.
+Figure 7-14 shows how a message thread or conversation looks inside the Messenger app.
 It looks a lot like a text message thread, with each message contained in a speech bubble.
 Your messages appear on the right side, in blue bubbles, messages from other friends appear on the left side, in gray bubbles.
 The most recent message is at the bottom of the screen and you can use your finger to scroll up to view older messages.
 Your entire history of messaging with this friend can be found here.
 It doesn't matter whether you were messaging from phones or computers; you can go back to the beginning of it all.

-FIGURE 7-20: A message thread between friends.
-At the top of the screen you can tap < Home to go back to your recent messages, and tap either the phone icon or video player icon to start a phone or video chat, respectively.
+At the top of the screen you can tap < Recent to go back to your recent messages, and tap either the phone icon or video player icon to start a phone or video chat, respectively.